Resources

 Proverbs 28:1 (NLT)

-We are called to be bold, to make the break to the outside so we can live under the leadership and protection of the great lion, the lion of Judah.
-This is where we experience God.
-This is where your adventure is lived.
+Stop running and embrace the truth… there is no lion outside to fear!
+You’re called to be bold, to make the break, venture outside and engage life under the leadership and protection of the great lion, the lion of Judah.
+This is where you truly experience God… it’s the Adventure of Your Life!

-Move deliberately, swiftly, with incredible focus on the true lion outside lest you find yourself trapped inside in the grip of the false lion.
-Take notice of the new, vibrant future of the Kingdom of God.
-Be bold and enter into the Adventure God Made You For.
+Act now!
+Move deliberately, swiftly, with laser focus on the true lion lest you find yourself trapped inside, a captive of the false lion’s lies.
+Boldly enter the Adventure of Your Life.
 Let’s talk.

-Go to www.bobblackcoaching.com to schedule a free consultation.
+Go to missioncurve.com to schedule a free consultation.